Functional-Bus-Description-Language/go-vfbdb/tests/co-simulations/config/README.md

 ## 7
 Test checking whether the array `config` with `ArrayNInReg` access type and atomic access is correctly written and read.

+## 8
+Test checking whether the array `config` with `ArrayNInRegMInEnd` access type and atomic access is correctly written and read.